Have you ever wondered how to run your Postman scripts automatically, or even set a schedule for when to execute them? Well, we’ve got you covered!

 The Postman API monitor test results looks very similar to the Multi-step API monitoring results.
 In the Check details section, each step mirrors each request contained in the Postman collection with specific items shown below;

-• We also show other details such as Request headers, request content and response headers in the same manner as it is in Postman.
-For example, Cache-control, Content-Length, Server, Date and etc.
+- We also show other details such as Request headers, request content and response headers in the same manner as it is in Postman.
+For example, Cache-control, Content-Length, Server, Date, and others.

 Credits